 Don’t be embarrassed if you think it’s too small, things can always be done in stages & it is your interior designer’s job to get creative & help you spend your budget wisely so you get the best results.
 Also don’t be cagey if you have a sizeably budget, as good interior designers will give you pricing options so you can choose from a range of different priced items & concepts.
 Helping you to perhaps enconomise in some areas so you can splurge in other.

-The Guest/Pool House Kylie Sargent designed for a recent project in Torquay.
+The Reception Space Kylie Sargent designed for a recent Geelong project.

 & Be honest…